1jour1vin

 About the estate:

-The ultimate prestige champagne, named in honor of the "father of champagne."
-Responsible for the vineyard and cellar of Hautvillers Abbey, Dom Pérignon, traditionally credited with inventing the champagne method, demonstrated his mastery of the art of blending that makes great vintages.
-After 28 years with the house and fifteen vintages, his distant successor, Richard Geoffroy from Vertus, handed over the reins in 2019 to Vincent Chaperon, who had been working alongside him for thirteen years.
-Dom Pérignon is always vintage.
-Its composition remains a secret and each vintage is a creation.
-All we know is that it uses Chardonnay and Pinot Noir from the grands crus of the Côte des Blancs and the Montagne de Reims, as well as Hautvillers (1er cru), in memory of Dom Pérignon.
+The quintessential prestige champagne, named in honor of the “father of champagne.”
+As the steward of the vineyards and cellars at Hautvillers Abbey, Dom Pérignon—to whom tradition credits the invention of the Champagne method—demonstrated the mastery of the art of blending that defines the great cuvées.
+After 28 years with the house and fifteen vintages, his distant successor, Richard Geoffroy of Vertus, handed the reins in 2019 to Vincent Chaperon, who had been working alongside him for thirteen years.
+Dom Pérignon is always a vintage wine.
+Its composition remains a secret, and each vintage is a creation in its own right.
+All we know is that it uses Chardonnay and Pinot Noir from the grands crus of the Côte des Blancs and the Montagne de Reims, as well as from Hautvillers (1er cru), in memory of Dom Pérignon.

 Robert Parker - Wine Advocate